Unvanquished 0.55: Awesomeness has arrived

 Visuals

 New models for the Painsaw (by Alex Tikkoiev) and Chaingun (by extreazz) are here.
-They were integrated into the game by Ishq (it sounds simple but it’s a huge drag, we currently have no active modeler and animator).
+They were integrated into the game by Ishq (it sounds simple but it’s a huge drag, we currently have no active modeler and animator, you can join us)!

 The new chain gun by extreazz.